isabella232/Specs-18/ODCM/index.md

 The ODCM Living Specification

+> This spec is not, by any stretch of the imagination, complete.
+All of the wording will need to be revised several times before it is finalized.
+The graphics and layout of the screens is shown here merely to illustrate the underlying functionality.
+The actual look and feel will be developed over time with the input of graphics designers and iterative user feedback.

 ## Usage Scenarios

 To help set the scene we'll go through some specific usage scenarios, and then look at the ODCM features that will enable them.